meirizarrygelpi/hep-th-references/README.md

 1. *Gauge Theories of the Strong, Weak, and Electromagnetic Interactions* by C. Quigg.
 1. *Modern Particle Physics* by M. Thomson.

-Some of these books might require revisions in the coming year.
+Some of these books might require revisions in the coming years.
 Physicist are still playing with the bubble wrap that came with the newly-discovered Higgs-like particle at the LHC.
 We live in exciting times!

 Pure gauge theory can also be studied in a very mathematical way.
 Some references are: